loopbackio/loopback.io/pages/en/lb4/Application.md

 ### Binding configuration
-Binding is the most commonly-demonstrated form of application configuration throughout our examples, and in most cases, is the recommended method for setting up your application.
+Binding is the most commonly-demonstrated form of application configuration throughout our examples, and is the recommended method for setting up your application.

 In addition to the binding functions provided by [Context](Context.html), the `Application` class also provides some sugar functions for commonly used